 Mikaela ElugbeCriminology and Sociology

-Mikaela is a 3rd year BSc Criminology and Sociology student.
-She applied to City as she wanted a course which combined practical learning with theory.
+Mikaela is a BSc Criminology and Sociology graduate who applied to City as she wanted a course which combined practical learning with theory.

 Why did you decide to apply to study at City?